SEILSdataset/Texture_Recognition/README.md

 If you find the content of this repository useful, you might consider giving us a citation:

-E. Parada-Cabaleiro, M. Schmitt, A. Batliner, B. Schuller, & M. Schedl (2021), Automatic Recognition of Texture in Renaissance Music, in Proc. of ISMIR, Online event, to appear.
+E. Parada-Cabaleiro, M. Schmitt, A. Batliner, B. Schuller, & M. Schedl (2021), Automatic Recognition of Texture in Renaissance Music, in Proc. of ISMIR, Online event, pp. 509-516.